 While the field has traditionally been male-dominated, women are increasingly joining the ranks of STEM professionals.
 High schools, universities, community programs, as well as the federal government, are taking steps to promote opportunities for both genders within STEM education in the last several years.

 "[At SNHU], we're working to increase the number of women in the STEM program," said Dr. Gwen Britton, executive director of online STEM programs.
 "We want to empower and promote the growth of women in STEM."
 SNHU's recent STEM Journal, in fact, focuses on women in STEM, sharing historical and current-day information, along with possibilities for the future.

 Whether or not you want to pursue a STEM job after graduation, a degree in this area can still be an asset in your future job search as a result of the skills that you develop.
 When you pursue a degree in this field, you're not limited to a career in science, technology, engineering or mathematics.
 While you'll be well prepared for one of these fields after graduation, the STEM skills that you'll develop through your studies will equip you for success in any field.
 For example, due to the integration of computers and software across a variety of workplaces, having a background in technology can be very appealing to a future employer.

 The STEM skills that you'll develop are a valuable asset.
 Your education will provide vital skills, like problem solving and critical thinking, that are beneficial both in and out of the workplace.
 Employers are looking for candidates who know how to think creatively and innovatively and will be able to solve problems the company faces, no matter what field you pursue.
-In fact, people who hold a degree in a STEM field earn a higher salary on average than those who do not, even if the degree holder is not employed in a STEM job, according to a report by the U.S. Department of Commerce.
+In fact, people who hold a degree in a STEM field earn a higher salary on average than those who do not, even if the degree holder is not employed in a STEM job, according to the Pew Research Center.

 The SNHU Difference